aarondcosta99/FoodReuseApp/README.md

 Important Note: Deployment of functions to the Node.js 8 runtime was disabled in the Firebase CLI on December 15, 2020.
 Hence I have not not included the notification feature in the repository and nor will notifications appear while using the app.
 ## Installation
-Use the FoodReuseApp_apk.apk file in the repository to install the app on your Android Device.
+Click [here](https://github.com/aarondcosta99/FoodReuseApp/raw/master/FoddReuseApp_apk.apk) to download the apk file and install the app on your Android Device.
 ## Screenshots

 ## Contributing